2021 budget priorities #

 Expanded Coverage of Paid Family and Medical Leave – PASSED

 SB 5097 expands the definition of “family member” for Paid Family and Medical Leave to include any individual who regularly resides in the employee’s home or where the relationship creates an expectation that the employee care for the person, and that individual depends on the employee for care.
 It passed the Senate, 29 – 19, and the House, 55 – 42.
-It was delivered to the Governor on April 26.
+The bill was signed by the governor on May 10 and went into effect on July 25, 2021.

 Universal Health Care Commission – PASSED

 SB 5399 establishes a Universal Health Care Commission with the purpose of creating immediate and impactful changes in Washington’s health care access and delivery system.
 The commission is tasked to prepare the state for the creation of a health care system to provide coverage and access through a universal financing system, including a unified financing system once federal authority has been acquired.
 The bill passed the Senate, 28 – 20, and the House 57 – 40.
-The bill was delivered to the Governor on April 26 and should be signed into law soon.
+The bill was signed by the governor on May 13 and went into effect July 25, 2021.

 Menstrual Products in K‑12 Schools — PASSED

 HB 1273 requires school districts, private K‑12 schools, charter schools, state tribal compact schools, and public and private institutions of higher education to make menstrual hygiene products available at no cost by the beginning of the 2022 – 23 academic year.
 The cost of supplying the products is put on the schools.
 The bill passed the House, 91 – 7, and the Senate 43 – 5.
-The bill is waiting to be signed into law by the Governor.
+The bill was signed by the governor on May 3 and went into effect July 25, 2021.

 Lead in Drinking Water — PASSED

 HB 1139 directs school districts and schools to communicate information and take mitigation measures when lead concentrations are found to be above state mandated thresholds.
 Schools and school districts are required to adopt an action plan for addressing lead in drinking water.
 The bill makes DOH the principal agency for lead testing and remediation for schools instead of community water systems.
 The bill requires school districts, charter schools, the state School for the Blind, and the state School for the Deaf to cooperate with the DOH or contract for sampling and testing for lead contamination at drinking water outlets in school buildings built, or with all plumbing replaced, before 2016.
 The bill passed out of the House, 94 – 4, and passed the Senate unanimously.
-The bill was delivered to the Governor on April 22 and is waiting to be signed into law.
+The bill was signed by the governor on May 3 and went into effect July 25, 2021.

 Audio-only Telemedicine – PASSED

 HB 1196 requires reimbursement for audio-only telemedicine services.
 This bill expands the definition of telemedicine for purposes of hospital privileging to include audio-only telemedicine services and requires the Insurance Commissioner and the Collaborative for the Advancement of Telemedicine to study and make recommendations regarding telemedicine.
 This bill passed the House, 94 – 3, and the Senate, 45 – 4.
-It was delivered to the Governor on April 22 and is waiting to be signed into law.
+The bill was signed by the governor on May 3 and went into effect July 25, 2021.

 Maternal Health Outcomes – PASSED

 SB 5068 provides one-year of postpartum coverage through Apple Health (Medicaid) – expands from previous postpartum coverage of 60 days.
 The implementation date is June 1, 2022.
 It passed the Senate unanimously and the House, 96 – 1.
-The Governor signed this bill into law on April 16.
+The governor signed this bill into law on April 16, and it went into effect July 25, 2021.

 Provider Reimbursement for PPE – COVID-19 – PASSED

 SB 5159 requires, for the duration of the federal public health state of emergency related to COVID-19, that health benefit plans reimburse health care providers who bill for incurred PPE expenses.
 This bill passed both the Senate and House unanimously.
-It was signed into law by the Governor on April 16.
+It was signed into law by the governor on April 16 and went into effect July 25, 2021.

 Employee Voluntary Use of PPE – PASSED